 You like to build up your number cups but then knock them down straight afterwards, annoying for your big brother as you knock his down and we try to hide our giggles.
 You have recently discovered mud, and we have a mud patch in our garden at the moment, and we can’t clear it just yet as we see how much delight you get from putting on your wellies and taking your garden tools out to play in it.
 These are things which make you-you, and we wouldn’t change any of this.

 What I do know Dylan is that we will not define you by what you cannot do, but what you can do, no matter what happens now over the next few months I will remind people of the above, of what you can do.

 I’m going to label this post as SEN, the same place I’ve put your brother’s posts as I blog about his development as we seek help to our unanswered questions about him.
-Maybe over time this label may change, he’s hoping we can remove it all together but for now having a label helps us to understand more.
+Maybe over time this label may change, he’s hoping we can remove it all together but for now, having a label helps us to understand more.
 Our next stage is a meeting with the Health Visitor, here’s hoping we get better answers for you then what we ever did with your brother.
-When your brother turned 5, they no longer wanted to know about him as he was school’s problem.
-I fight harder for this not to happen with you.
+When your brother turned 5, they no longer wanted to know about him as he was the school’s problem.
+I will fight harder for this not to happen to you.